aidailyhub74/run-jupyter-notebook-in-colab/README.md

 4. In the search bar, type **Colaboratory** and press Enter.
 5. From the suggestions, open **Colaboratory** and install the app.
 6. After installing, refresh the page.
 7. Double-click the file, and it will now open by default in **Google Colab** 🚀.

+🎥 Watch the step-by-step video: [Run Jypyter Notebook in Colab](https://www.youtube.com/watch?v=vWMVZNXpB60)

+## Explore More AI/ML Support

+Need help beyond this tutorial?
+Visit **AI Daily Hub** 🌐 https://aidailyhub.com — for:

+- ✅ AI/ML Project help & development (end-to-end solutions)
+- ✅ Interview preparation services
+- ✅ Workshops, seminars & tailored courses
+- ✅ Resume & portfolio creation services